 The audio capabilities of the C64 were also well in advance of the competition, mostly thanks to its SID (Sound Interface Device) chip.

 The C64 was even capable of connecting to the internet (such as it was at the time) via a phone line and modem.
-Much of this revolved around Bulletin Board Systems - which were in many ways the ancestor of the modern day World Wide Web and Social Media.
-This on-line access led to some of the first on-line games and arguably the world’s first MMORPG.
+Much of this revolved around Bulletin Board Systems - which were in many ways the ancestor of the modern-day World Wide Web and Social Media.
+This on-line access led to some of the first online games and arguably the world’s first MMORPG.

 If the C64 had an Achilles Heel it was its MOS Technology 6510 / 8500 CPU.
 Its clock speeds of 1.023MHz for the NTSC version and 0.985MHz for the PAL version were notably slower than the Spectrum’s 3.5 MHz Z80A CPU.
 However, the Spectrum lacked a dedicated graphics chip, resulting in the CPU having to handle all the graphics effects itself.

-The two main input devices for the C64 were the Commodore 1351 Mouse and any of the near ubiquitous 9-pin joysticks - which were compatible with the C64, ZX Spectrum, Amstrad CPC and the Atari 2600.
+The two main input devices for the C64 were the Commodore 1351 Mouse and any of the near-ubiquitous 9-pin joysticks - which were compatible with the C64, ZX Spectrum, Amstrad CPC and the Atari 2600.
 Rather handily, the C64 featured two 9-pin joystick ports, which allowed for hassle-free couch multiplayer gaming.

 Use of the standard 9-pin joystick interface was both a blessing and a curse for all the systems that used it.
 On the plus side, it meant joysticks purchased for (or bundled with) one system should work on the others - for example, my Atari 2600 sticks worked on my ZX Spectrum and vice versa.

 The downside is that this meant that all these systems were limited to only one-button joysticks.
-Therefore, most games on these platforms implemented a ‘up-to-jump’ control scheme in lieu of a separate jump button.
+Therefore, most games on these platforms implemented an ‘up-to-jump’ control scheme in lieu of a separate jump button.
 This lack of multiple separate action buttons is something that would plague the home computer market well into the 16-Bit era.

 Physical Media - Cartridges